lozzahax/lozzax-docs-gitbook/products-built-on-oxen/session/open-group-setup.md

 ### Getting help

-If something in this guide doesn't make sense, or if you’re running into issues that you can’t identify on your own, the first place to go would be the Oxen [Telegram Group](https://t.me/Oxen_Community).
-Alternatively, you can find help on our other communication channels: [Twitter](https://twitter.com/Oxen_io), or [Reddit](https://reddit.com/oxen_io).
+If something in this guide doesn't make sense, or if you’re running into issues that you can’t identify on your own, the first place to go would be the Lozzax [Telegram Group](https://t.me/Lozzax_Community).
+Alternatively, you can find help on our other communication channels: [Twitter](https://twitter.com/Lozzax_io), or [Reddit](https://reddit.com/lozzax_io).

 ### Reporting bugs

-If you've sought help through our communication channels but have not arrived at a solution for your issue, we recommend opening an issue ticket on the [Session public server](https://github.com/oxen-io/session-open-group-server-legacy/issues) GitHub repository.
+If you've sought help through our communication channels but have not arrived at a solution for your issue, we recommend opening an issue ticket on the [Session public server](https://github.com/lozzax-io/session-open-group-server-legacy/issues) GitHub repository.